miros/upstart-exporter/README.md

 This gem is an attempt to provide a safe way for installing backround jobs, so that they run under some fixed user without root priveleges.

-The only interface to the gem is the script(*upstart-export*) it provides.
+The only interface to the gem that should be used is the script(*upstart-export*) it provides.

 Installing
 ----------